 DRM in India

-The DRM Consortium have created this page dedicated to India, bringing together useful information about the public broadcaster’s (All India Radio – AIR) impressive implementation of the DRM digital radio standard in the country, which represents the biggest digital radio roll-out project in the world.
+The DRM Consortium have created this webpage dedicated to India, bringing together useful information about the public broadcaster’s (All India Radio – AIR) impressive implementation of the DRM digital radio standard in the country, which represents probably the biggest digital radio roll-out project in the world.

 Some 600 million people are covered at present by DRM digital signals due to AIR’s transmissions using 35 MW transmitters.
 More than 1 million new cars are on the Indian roads today, all equipped with DRM radios, which come at no extra cost to the owners.

-In addition, this page includes information on receiver manufacturers both in India and abroad, producing or working on various receiver solutions for cars (line-fit and aftermarket), mobiles and standalone radios.
+In addition, the pages include information on receiver manufacturers both in India and abroad, producing or working on various receiver solutions for cars (line-fit and aftermarket), mobiles and standalone radios.
 It is therefore a useful tool for any radio enthusiast and also for the industry, the receiver manufacturers, distributors and retailers in India and around the world.

 DRM India Chapter Noticeboard

 Read the DRM Monthly India Noticeboard dedicated to digital radio developments in India

 Prasar Bharati – All India Radio – will for one hour every day operate 25 MW transmitters in pure DRM.
 Click here for more details.

 Click here for current AIR DRM (MW) Transmissions